Mitigating Error Accumulation in Continuous Navigation via Memory-Augmented Kalman Filtering: Experiments

 We conduct a comprehensive evaluation of NeuroKalman on the TravelUAV benchmark.
 Accordingly, we compare our method against several state-of-the-art baselines across two aspects: (1) Data Efficiency on the Test-Seen split, underscoring the model's robustness in long-horizon navigation; and (2) Generalization on the Test-Unseen splits (across both maps and objects), highlighting the model's capability to handle distribution shifts in unknown scenarios.

-\textbf{Data Efficiency on the Test-Seen Split.} Table~\ref{tab:seen} summarizes the results on the Test-Seen split to highlight the superior data efficiency of our framework.
-First, we compare our method with the parametric baseline, TravelUAV-FT, under the same 10\% data fine-tuning regime.
-NeuroKalman achieves a significant performance lead across all metrics.
+\textbf{Data Efficiency under Limited Fine-Tuning.} Table~\ref{tab:seen} summarizes the Test-Seen results under the limited fine-tuning protocol.
+Specifically, NeuroKalman and TravelUAV-FT are initialized from full-data pretrained weights and then fine-tuned on the same fixed 10\% subset of the training data.
+Therefore, this comparison evaluates how effectively each model adapts with limited fine-tuning data.
+As shown, NeuroKalman achieves a significant performance lead across all metrics.
 For example, in the L1 Full split, our method attains a SR of 25.86\%, surpassing TravelUAV-FT (17.56\%) by a clear margin.
 This advantage is even more pronounced in the Hard split ($>250$m), where we improve the OSR from 36.85\% (TravelUAV-FT) to 53.90\% (Ours).
 This indicates that while the parametric TravelUAV-FT exhibits signs of overfitting and struggles to maintain trajectory consistency when starved of data, our method effectively mitigates this by integrating Kalman correction. \textbf{By anchoring the internal belief state to retrieved historical evidence, NeuroKalman prevents the progressive error accumulation.} Furthermore, our model consistently delivers superior performance when compared to TravelUAV.
 Notably, despite using only 10\% of the training data, NeuroKalman outperforms the TravelUAV on the L1 Hard split, reducing the NE from 152.04 to 105.07.
 This further demonstrates the robustness of NeuroKalman, validating that decoupling prediction and correction enables precise navigation.

+\textbf{Data Efficiency without Full-Data Pretraining.} The above limited fine-tuning protocol initializes both NeuroKalman and TravelUAV from weights pre-trained on the full training set.
+To verify that the improvement is not merely inherited from full-data pretraining, we further train the model without full-data pretraining using only 10\% of TravelUAV training trajectories.
+The subset is uniformly sampled at the trajectory level with fixed random seeds, and the sampled splits preserve the Easy/Hard distribution of the full set (51.8\%/48.2\% on average vs. 52.4\%/47.6\% in the full training set).

+As shown in Table~\ref{tab:low_data}, NeuroKalman substantially outperforms TravelUAV under the 10\% low-data setting without full-data pretraining, reducing NE by 30.0\% and improving SR by 72.1\%.
+It also remains competitive with, and in most metrics surpasses, the fully trained TravelUAV baseline, despite using only 10\% training trajectories.
+Meanwhile, TravelUAV only predicts waypoints step-by-step from current observations without explicit long-horizon error correction, leaving its performance heavily bottlenecked by the MLLM’s inherent capacity and resulting in similarly low performance under both 10\% and 100\% data.
+This suggests that \textbf{NeuroKalman breaks this bottleneck via explicit error correction and temporal modeling, demonstrating its low-data efficiency.}